 How I set my audio levels

 As I said, you cannot dial in a number that will guarantee your audio peaks at a set level.
 This means every time I record an interview or piece-to-camera I go through the same procedure, and it goes like this.

 - First, I place my microphone 6 to 12 inches away from the speakers’ mouth.
 This may be a lavalier microphone (either wireless or wired), a super-cardioid microphone on a boom stand, or a super-cardioid microphone that the speaker holds just out of shot.

 - I start recording, either on my camera or digital audio recorder.

 - Now I start a conversation with the person who is going to be interviewed or will be speaking.
-After about 30sec I ask them to “ident” the recording by telling me who they are, the organization they represent and what their role is.
-Throughout this phase, I adjust the levels very roughly so they are about right.
+After about 30sec I ask them to “ident” the recording by telling me who they are, the organization they represent, and what their role is.
+Throughout this phase, I adjust the levels roughly, so they are about right.

 Once I have set my ideal audio levels for the video I start the interview, or piece to camera, in the usual way

 However, I always monitor the recording on headphones (the enclosed ear type helps to exclude other sounds).
 Whilst monitoring the sound on headphones I also keep an eye on the meter on my camera or my Zoom H4n’s screen.
 If I notice the speaker deviating from their initial speaking level, I can “ride the record level on my camera or digital audio recorder.

 Obviously, if I am recording myself, I cannot monitor myself with headphones.
 When shooting myself for a YouTube video I will set my peak record level slightly closer to -12dB.
 This will help take account of any parts in my speech where I might become a little more animated than normal.